lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 minimal inequalities are extracted to [ineq.txt](ineq.txt).

     # determine which inequalities are superseded by others
-    purge.pl base.new result/*.new > supd.new
+    utils/purge.pl base.new result/*.new > supd.new
     # generate the list of all new inequalities into ineq.txt and ineq-normalized.txt
-    genlist.pl -s supd.new ineq.txt base.new result/*.new
+    utils/genlist.pl -s supd.new ineq.txt base.new result/*.new

 #### Limitations